 Squash plants can spread out four feet and gain a height up to two and half feet.

-How to Care For Squash
+How to Care For Squash: What Does Squash Need to Grow?

 Light Requirements: Squash need full sun or about 6-8 hours of sun a day.